crypticterminal/dummy_python/README.md

 ### `open()/write()`

-* Write `Hello World!` to a file `test.txt` inside current directory:
+* Write `Hello World!` to a file `dummy.txt` inside current directory:

 ```
-with open("test.txt", "w") as f:
+with open("dummy.txt", "w") as f:
     f.write("Hello World!")
 ```

 Note: String value `"w"` represents an open file "mode".
-Use `w` when writing, `r` when reading, etc. More can be found [here](https://docs.python.org/2/tutorial/inputoutput.html#reading-and-writing-files)
+Use `w` when writing, `r` when reading, etc. More can be found [here](https://docs.python.org/2/tutorial/inputoutput.html#reading-and-writing-files).

 ### `open()/read()`

-* Read content of file `test.txt` inside current directory and store it to a variable `value`:
+* Read content of file `dummy.txt` inside current directory and store it to a variable `value`:

 ```
-with open("test.txt", "r") as f:
+with open("dummy.txt", "r") as f:
     value = f.read()
 ```